CaesarSaleh/CaesarSaleh/README.md

 # Hi there, my name is Caesar Saleh 👋

 ### I'm a CS Specialist + Stats and Math minor @Uoft 💻.
-I'm extremely interested in deep learning and ANNs as well as creating full-stack interactive interfaces to utilize advancements in that field!
+I'm extremely interested in deep learning and ANNs as well as creating full-stack interactive interfaces to utilize advancements in the machine learning field!

 ### My interests include:
 * 🤖 Machine Learning